Loader gif

 Check the status

 You want to see 501(c)(3) status from your charity.
-This means the organization has been granted tax-exempt status by the IRS and you can make tax-deductible donations.
+This means the organization has been granted tax-exempt status by the and you can make tax-deductible donations.

 Keep in mind that religious organizations can also use this status, not strictly charitable operations.